 Why Doesn't My Computer Detect the Webcam?
 (Complete Troubleshooting Guide)

-Connected your camera — but no image appears?
-Video calls in Zoom, Teams, or browser show a black screen, the device is missing from the list, or you see errors like:
+You've plugged in your webcam — or opened the laptop lid — but there's no video feed anywhere.
+Zoom, Teams, and your browser all show a black screen, the device list is empty, or you get errors like:

 Camera not found